 - Grow the confidence to have more of a say in the things that matter to them;

-- Contribute to their local community through workshops, exhibitions, performances and film commissions;
+- Contribute to their local community through workshops and performances;

-All our activities are tailored to the individual, supporting everyone to take part in the way that suits them best.
-We level the playing field by providing everyone with the support and space they need to have an equal say.
-And we make sure that everyone has a lot of fun along the way!
+Our work is centred around co-production - we level the playing field by providing everyone with the support and space they need to have an equal say.
+And we make sure everyone has a lot of fun along the way!

 We want to see an inclusive society, where everyone gets the chance to shine.
 We’re helping to make that happen in York.